-The town centre has 3 primary schools within and close to its boundary including the current redevelopment of Lewisham Bridge primary school.
+The town centre has 3 primary schools within and close to its boundary including Lewisham Bridge Primary School, which is currently being transformed into the Prendergast vale all-through school, and a total of 23 primary schools in the two Primary Places Planning Localities (PPPLs) that cover the town centre.
 There are also 2 secondary schools nearby which have benefitted from the Building Schools for the Future (BSF) Programme to rebuild or refurbish every secondary school in the borough within the next decade.
-Health facilities are provided by 6 GP's and 4 dentists close by and the Lewisham University Hospital located immediately south of the centre providing acute services and a children's centre.
+Health facilities are provided by 6 GP"s and 4 dentists close by and the Lewisham University Hospital located immediately south of the centre providing acute services and a children"s centre.
 In supporting the area Lewisham has a number of community and leisure facilities, while there are also many independent faith group facilities.